red-sayed/2layerDiffieHellman/README.md

 \___/          \___/
 ```

-I'm sure you know it, so, I wrote it here to make it easier to compare with my 2-layer DH. <br/>
+I'm sure you know it, so, I wrote it here to make it easier to compare with my _2-layer DH_. <br/>
-Let's have a look of 2-layer DiffieHellman:
+Let's have a look of _2-layer DiffieHellman_:

 ```
 2-layer DiffieHellman(colors)